DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

     .WithTitle("Hello World");
 ```

-Now because the EmebedBuilder allows for method chaining, you can add everything you want to your emebed all in one go.
+Now because the embedBuilder allows for method chaining, you can add everything you want to your embed all in one go.
 For example, if I wanted the same title but also with a Description and an Image, I would do the following.

 ```cs
 var ourEmbed = new EmbedBuilder()